 - In a large pan over medium heat, cook the breakfast sausage until golden brown and cooked through, rotating frequently so that all sides are cooked.
 Set aside to cool slightly.

-- While the sausage cooks, slice the crusts off of the bread.
+- Slice the crusts off of the bread.

-- Whisk the eggs, milk, cinnamon, and vanilla extra together in a small, shallow bowl.
+- Whisk the eggs, milk, cinnamon, and vanilla extract together in a small, shallow bowl.

 - Take the bread slices and use your hand to flatten each one against a hard surface.
 (You can use a rolling pin be careful not to make it too flat.)

-- Take a sausage link and place it at the edge of a flattened piece of bread.
-Carefully roll the sausage up, taking the bread with it.
-Give it a little squeeze in your first to secure the bread in place and set it aside, seam side down.
+- Take a sausage link and place it at one end of the bread.
+Carefully roll the bread into a cylinder.
+Give it a little squeeze to secure it in place and set it aside, seam side down.

-- Carefully dunk the sausage rollups into the egg mixture, until each side is coated.
+- Dip the rolled bread into the egg mixture until each side is coated.

-- Melt the butter over medium heat within the same skillet that you cooked the sausage in.
+- Melt the butter over medium heat in the same skillet that you used to cook the sausage.
 Place each sausage rollup, seam side-down, in the warm butter.
 Rotate gently as each side gets to be golden brown.

-- Once the sausage rollups are all cooked and browned, carefully remove them from the pan and serve them with syrup for dipping!
+- Once the bread is cooked through and browned, remove and serve with syrup for dipping!